Primary STEAM Electives

 Our Primary students from the 5s to 11s (Prep to Year 6) embark on a variety of STEAM-focussed electives.
 Students diligently explore their chosen subjects and develop their skills and knowledge while building their capabilities for the future.
 We offer a broad variety of subjects, that vary from term to term, according to availability and interests.
-Below is just a selection.
+Below is just a selection from last years experiences.

 ❏ Arduino Coding & programming – Using the new ‘Eureka’ learning shield for Arduino.
 Students will learn and understand how a traffic signal works, blink LEDs, detect magnetic fields, light, temperature and make sounds.
 Led by Karl von Moller